 Throughout all our services, we use therapeutic approaches underpinned by The Secure Base model.

 The Secure Base model was developed through a range of research and practice dissemination projects led by Professor Gillian Schofield and Dr Mary Beek in the Centre for Research on Children and Families.
 The model provides a framework for therapeutic caregiving which builds resilience and helps infants, children and young people move towards greater security.

-A secure base is at the heart of any successful caregiving environment – whether it be within a birth family, foster care, residential care or education.
+When you think about it, a secure base is at the heart of any successful caregiving environment, whether that’s within a birth family, foster care, residential care or education.

 Children need to feel secure in their relationships with the adults who look after them.
 Where children have not experienced the kind of sensitive parenting that promotes security and resilience, they will find it difficult to trust and will struggle with managing their thoughts, feelings and behaviour.

 Therefore, caregivers need to be supported and equipped to offer a consistent, reliable base from which children can explore, and also have the capacity to offer a safe haven for reassurance when there are difficulties in order to assist healthy childhood development.

 The Secure Base model is drawn from attachment theory and adapted to include an additional element, ‘family membership’, for children who are separated from their birth families.

 The model proposes five dimensions of caregiving Availability, Sensitivity, Acceptance, Co-operation and Family Membership, each of which is associated with a corresponding developmental benefit for the child.